mattermost/docs/source/help/getting-started/configuring-notifications.rst

 Browser Tab Notifications
 ----------------------------------------

 If Mattermost is open in a browser tab, the favicon updates to notify you of unread messages (\*) and a count of mentions or Direct Messages.
-Browser tab notifications are available on Firefox and Chrome.
+Browser tab notifications are available on Chrome, Edge, Firefox, Safari.

 .. image:: ../../images/browser_notification.png